|Semester 1 Credit Value:||10|

 6. Formation, chemical composition, extraction and the associated environmental impact of groundwater

-6. The practical classes will investigate the identification of rocks, metallic and non-metallic minerals and hand samples, and the use of geological maps to identify and charaterise geological resources and problems
+6. The practical classes will investigate the identification of metallic and non-metallic minerals and hand samples, and the use of geological maps to identify and charaterise geological resources and problems

 |Guided Independent Study||Assessment preparation and completion||1||12:30||12:30||exam revision and exam|